-Conwy Castle in North Wales is an evocative place to visit.
-With a history that dates back to the 1200s, it’s one of Edward I’s Iron Ring of Castles, and a fascinating part of the history of the British Isles.
+Conwy Castle, North Wales, in the coastal town of Conwy, is an evocative attraction to visit.
+With a history that dates back to the 1200s, this mighty fortress is one of Edward I’s Iron Ring of Castles, and a fascinating part of the history of the British Isles.
 Here’s your ultimate Conwy Castle guide.

 Edward I and Llywelyn ap Gruffydd – torn between two spirits

 I’m not sure if I should be channelling the spirit of the English King, Edward I, or the Welsh Prince of Gwynedd, Llywelyn ap Gruffydd.
 Since I’m in Conwy, a picturesque town in North Wales (if you’d never heard of it don’t worry, I hadn’t either), I want to be loyal to Wales, but as I’m standing in the ruins of a once-mighty castle built by Edward I, a castle that Llywelyn ap Gruffydd – also known as Llywelyn the Last – likely never stepped foot in as he was ambushed and killed somewhere near Builith Wells in 1282, I feel compelled to stick with Edward.

 Is it just me, or when you travel to historic places do you feel the urge to step into some historic figure’s footsteps?
 (Oh, stop rolling your eyes.)
 I suppose it’s my attempt to make history real.